VGP/vgp-tools/Core/Library-interface.md

 ```
 Create a new oneFile that will be written to 'path'.
 For the 'New' variant supply
 the file type, subtype (if non-zero), and whether it should be binary or ASCII.
-For the 'From' variant, specify binary or ASCII, schema and all other header
+For the 'From' variant, specify binary or ASCII, then the schema and all other header
 information is inherited from 'vfIn'.

 If nthreads > 1 then nthreads OneFiles are generated as an array and the pointer